When is Momentum Extragradient Optimal? A Polynomial-Based Analysis: Comparison with Other Methods

-Under this scheme, the fixed point operators $F_{h}^{\text{GD}}$ and $F_{h}^{\text{EG}}$ of GD and EG,\footnote{\textcite{azizian2020tight} assumes that EG uses the same step size $h$ for both the main and the extrapolation steps.} respectively, can be written as follows:
+The corresponding fixed point operators $F_{h}^{\text{GD}}$ and $F_{h}^{\text{EG}}$ of GD and EG\footnote{\cite{azizian2020tight} assumes that EG uses the same step size $h$ for both the main and the extrapolation steps.} respectively are:

-The local convergence rate can now be obtained by bounding the spectral radius of the Jacobian of the operators under certain assumptions.
-We summarize the relevant theorems from \textcite{gidel2019negative} and \textcite{azizian2020tight} below: \begin{theorem}[\cite{azizian2020tight}] Let $w^\star$ be a stationary point of $v$.
-Denote by $\Delta^\star := \text{Sp}(\nabla v(w^\star))$ for notational brevity.
+The local convergence rate can then be obtained by bounding the spectral radius of the Jacobian of the operators under certain assumptions.
+We summarize the relevant results below. \begin{theorem}[\cite{azizian2020tight, gidel2019negative}] Let $w^\star$ be a stationary point of $v$.
 Further, assume the eigenvalues of $\nabla v(w^\star)$ all have positive real parts.
-Then, \begin{enumerate}[leftmargin=*] \item \parencite{gidel2019negative} For the gradient method in \eqref{eq:gd-fixed-point} with step size $h = \min_{\lambda \in \Delta^\star} \mathfrak{R}(1/\lambda) $, it satisfies:\footnote{Note that the spectral radius $\rho$ is squared, but asymptotically is almost the same as $\sqrt{1-x} \leq 1-x/2$.}
+Then, denoting $\mathcal{S}^\star := \text{Sp}(\nabla v(w^\star))$, \begin{enumerate}[leftmargin=*] \item For the gradient method in \eqref{eq:gd-fixed-point} with step size $h = \min_{\lambda \in \mathcal{S}^\star} \mathfrak{R}(1/\lambda) $, it satisfies:\footnote{Note that the spectral radius $\rho$ is squared, but asymptotically is almost the same as $\sqrt{1-x} \leq 1-x/2$.}

-\item For the extragradient method in \eqref{eq:eg-fixed-point} with step size $h = (4 \max_{\lambda \in \Delta^\star} |\lambda| )^{-1}$, it satisfies:
+\item For the extragradient method in \eqref{eq:eg-fixed-point} with step size $h = (4 \sup_{\lambda \in \mathcal{S}^\star} |\lambda| )^{-1}$, it satisfies: